Netcracker/qubership-opensearch/documentation/installation-guide/disaster-recovery/README.md

   ```

   Where:

     * `status` is the current state of the OpenSearch cluster side.
 The four possible status values are as follows:
         * `up` - All OpenSearch stateful sets are ready.
         * `degraded` - Some of OpenSearch stateful sets are not ready.
         * `down` - All OpenSearch stateful sets are not ready.
         * `disabled` - The OpenSearch service is switched off.

-* `GET` `sitemanager` method allows finding out the mode of the current OpenSearch cluster side and the actual state of the switchover procedure.
+* The `GET` `sitemanager` method allows finding out the mode of the current OpenSearch cluster side and the actual state of the switchover procedure.
 You can run this method from within any OpenSearch pod as follows:

   ```
   curl -XGET http://<OPENSEARCH_NAME>-disaster-recovery.<NAMESPACE>:8080/sitemanager
   ```

   Where:

     * `<OPENSEARCH_NAME>` is the fullname of OpenSearch.
 For example, `opensearch`.
     * `<NAMESPACE>` is the OpenShift/Kubernetes project/namespace of the OpenSearch cluster side.
 For example, `opensearch-service`.

-  All OpenSearch disaster recovery REST server endpoints can be secured via Kubernetes JWT Service Account Tokens.
-To enable disaster recovery REST server authentication the `global.disasterRecovery.httpAuth.enabled` deployment parameter must be `true`.
+  All OpenSearch disaster recovery REST server endpoints can be secured through Kubernetes JWT Service Account Tokens.
+To enable disaster recovery REST server authentication, the `global.disasterRecovery.httpAuth.enabled` deployment parameter must be "true".
-  The example for secured `sitemanager` GET endpoint is following:
+  An example for a secured `sitemanager` GET endpoint is as follows:

   ```
   curl -XGET -H "Authorization: Bearer <TOKEN>" http://<OPENSEARCH_NAME>-disaster-recovery.<NAMESPACE>:8080/sitemanager
   ```

-  Where `TOKEN` is Site Manager Kubernetes JWT Service Account Token.
-The verification service account name and namespace are specified in `global.disasterRecovery.httpAuth.smServiceAccountName` and `global.disasterRecovery.httpAuth.smNamespace` deploy parameters.
+  Where, `TOKEN` is the Site Manager Kubernetes JWT Service Account Token.
+The verification service account name and namespace are specified in the `global.disasterRecovery.httpAuth.smServiceAccountName` and `global.disasterRecovery.httpAuth.smNamespace` deploy parameters.

   The response to such a request is as follows: